rkt/rkt/app-container/SPEC.md

 gpg --output reduce-worker.aci --digest-algo sha256 --cipher-algo AES256 --symmetric reduce-worker.aci
 ```

-All files in the image must maintain all of their original properties including: timestamps, Unix modes and xattrs.
+All files in the image must maintain all of their original properties including: timestamps, Unix modes and extended attributes (xattrs).

-An image is addressed and verified against the hash of its uncompressed tar file.
+An image is addressed and verified against the hash of its uncompressed tar file, the _image ID_.
 The default digest format is sha256, but all hash IDs in this format are prefixed by the algorithm used (e.g. sha256-a83...).

 ```